SKrotkih/eMia-React-Native/README.md

 ## Introduction

-It is an code example of the React Native application.
+There are two native apps.
+They are: [eMia-iOS](https://github.com/SKrotkih/eMia-iOS) and [eMia-Android](https://github.com/SKrotkih/eMia-Android).
+Here you can see the React Native code example which summarizes them.
+The project is in process.

 eMia is an application like a forum.
 You can be registered as an user database on the Firebase.